Direct Access Scheme (DAS) Training for your motorcycle test on a big bike

 Direct Access Scheme (DAS)

-Realise your dream and potential, there are two routes to riding a larger powered motorcycle.
+There are two routes you can take to ride a larger powered motorcycle.
 To make it easier to understand they can be classed as the Direct Access Scheme on a medium or full powered motorbike and your age will determine which route you can take.

 19-23 Category A2 Licence